Hans Peter Holm: Norwegian service

-On 2 July 1812 Holm took Najaden to sea from Stavern where some repairs had been made, to sail to Kristiansand, but contrary winds forced him to seek shelter in Sandoya.
-With a British ship-of-the-line hunting for him, he took Najaden into Lyngør harbour which was considered totally safe from larger warships, but this reckoning proved false and the Battle of Lyngør ensued.
-The battle ended in a decisive victory of the British forces and Najaden was sunk.
+On 2 July 1812 Holm took Najaden to sea from Stavern where some repairs were made so she could sail to Kristiansand, but contrary winds forced him to seek shelter in Sandoya.
+With a British ship-of-the-line hunting for him, he took Najaden into Lyngør harbour which was considered safe from larger warships, but this reckoning proved false and the Battle of Lyngør ensued on 6 July.
+The battle ended in a British victory and Najaden was sunk.